What is a full canvas suit? [and is it worth it?]

-You may have noticed that for our finest suits, we offer what is called canvas horse hair construction.
+For all of our suits, including our finest Signature suiting, we offer what is called canvas horse hair construction.
 This is a full canvas construction using the traditional material: horsehair.

 Why horse hair?
-Because the resulting canvas is springy, yet strong and resilient, and used to develop that “soft roll” when shaping garments (in contrast to a crease, something that is common in off-the-rack suits).
+Because the resulting canvas is springy, yet strong and resilient, and used to develop that “soft roll” when shaping garments.

 The canvas material that our suits are made from is actually comprised of real horse hair that has been bonded together to create a thin sheet of fabric-like material.
 Much like your suit cloth, it’s cut to the appropriate pattern and then stitched together with the fabric.
 Since we are a Colorado company, allow me to explain this further in terms of cold weather coats.
 When you buy a warm ski jacket, you’re generally going to have two parts: the outer shell (water and tear resistant) and the inner layer that is more about keeping you warm via insulation.
 Similarly, men’s suiting typically has two layers: the outer wool fabric and the inner canvas.
 The job of the canvas is to keep the shape of the suit.